 - goodbudget - includes a 'share budgets' feature - very good if you're in a house share

 - toshl - little monster characters put the fun into budgeting - also includes a currency conversion feature

 - Money Lover - brilliant for those who like charts, statistics and graphs

 - loot - specifically designed for students, this links to a prepaid VISA card making tracking purchases simple

-Finally if you are still struggling you may wish to consider applying for our Student Hardship Fund or you may feel that speaking to an adviser from GuildAdvice in the Guild of Students would be useful.
+Finally, if you are still struggling you may wish to consider applying to our Student Support Fund or you may feel that speaking to an adviser from GuildAdvice in the Guild of Students would be useful.